compmeist/fit_words_in_box/README.md

 # fit_words_in_box
-straightforward quadratic code to fit some text in a box for images
+straightforward quadratic code to fit some text in a box for images or svg

 	// Javascript